joyapisi/ThePortfolio/README.md

 # 📖 [Portfolio] <a name="Portfolio"></a>

-**[Portfolio]** is a simple HTML and CSS project that teaches how to parse a Figma design to create a UI, use Flexbox to place elements in the page, Build a personal portfolio site and
+**[Portfolio]** is a simple HTML, CSS and JavaScript project that teaches how to parse a Figma design to create a UI in both mobile and desktop version, use JavaScript events and use JavaScript to manipulate DOM elements.
-Use images and backgrounds to enhance the look of your website.

 ## 🛠 Built With  <a name="built-with"></a>